 The purpose of asking customers about their experience and collecting mountains of data every year is to help you to improve and to grow your business, right?
 Leveraging the feedback that the customers provide can be the best way to identify and quickly remedy process breakdowns as well as capture process improvement ideas.
 Who better to ask where the pains lie than the end user?

 The concept of guiding patronage behavior can be traced all the way back to ancient Greece and in the print media back to the 1600s.
-I’m sure you’ve felt the impact of an effective marketing campaign (or marketing attack) and can personally attest to the success of such efforts on shaping behavior.
+I’m sure you’ve felt the impact of an effective marketing campaign and can personally attest to the success of such efforts on shaping behavior.
+You might also have had feelings of discomfort from marketing attacks.
 Did you pre-order the new iPhone 5s?
 Did you put a Furby or a Slanket under the Christmas tree?
 Have you agreed to try the DirecTV NFL Ticket?
 Have you gone to movies on opening night?
 Our behavior has been influenced to feel a need for many things, some things that may appear crazy to others, even to ourselves in retrospect.

 A Blockbuster Flop